Rational analogs of projective planes: Introduction

 I would like to thank my advisor James Davis for many helpful conversations, comments and encouragement.
-I also thank Diarmuid Crowley for pointing out a certain useful reference to me, and John Rickert for verifying some computations using number theory.
+I thank Diarmuid Crowley for pointing out a certain useful reference to me, and John Rickert for verifying some computations using number theory.
+I also thank the referee for providing helpful comments.